HomeCampingCampfireHow To Start A Fire With Sticks – 3 Primitive Methods That Work

 Next, we have the bow drill method.

-Like the hand drill method, it takes a good amount of time and effort to get a fire going.
+Like with the hand drill method, this takes a good amount of time and effort to get a fire going.

 That being said – the bow drill method is a heck of a lot easier on your hands than the hand drill method, so there’s that.